SECOND YEAR BASIC LEVEL NOTICEBOARD

 Reading: The Guardian, Graded Reading British Council

-TV and Radio in English (No subtitles): From Google Play: UK radio
+Podcasts and radio in English (No subtitles): From Google Play: iHeart, Radio.net

 4 skills: British Council, BBC Learning English, Grammarly, English Language Teaching, English Learn Sites, English Online Resources